astrails/mac-install/README.markdown

 [top](#top)<a name=postfix></a>
 ## Postfix

+> UPDATE: I just installed a new Air laptop and it had the directories in the
+> main.cf file pointing to the old location, so there was no need to do any of
+> this...
+To check do `grep data_directory /etc/postfix/main.cf`.
+IF it points
+> to /Library/... then you might need to do the fixes below.

 If you upgraded from Lion your Postfix config is most probably broken.
 The upgrade changes /etc/postfix/main.cf to point to a new set of postfix directories but leaves the old directories at their old place.